German yields dip as inflation data trumps oil bounce

 By John Geddie

-LONDON Aug 28 German bond yields edged lower on Friday, defying a sudden surge in oil pices, as data showed consumer prices in Europe's biggest economy had been weighed down by falling energy costs.
+LONDON Aug 28 German bond yields edged lower on Friday, defying a sudden surge in oil, as data showed consumer prices in Europe's biggest economy had been weighed down by falling energy costs.

-German inflation remained close to zero in August, keeping pressure on the European Central Bank to consider additional stimulus measures.
+Data from states around the country showed inflation was either unchanged or slowing in August.
+The national rate due at 1200 GMT is expected to see an annualised increase of just 0.1 percent, the same as July's reading.

 "Oil prices are so volatile.
 We have seen a surge now but it could quite easily be that we see a fall again.
 You have to see a sustained move higher rather than a one-off move."

-The German reading has particular importance ahead of euro zone-wide data due on Monday, and a meeting of the ECB next Thursday where the bank is expected to revise down its inflation projections and possibly discuss other stimulus measures.
+The German reading has particular importance ahead of euro zone-wide data due on Monday, and a meeting of the European Central Bank (ECB) next Thursday where the bank is expected to revise down its inflation projections and possibly discuss other stimulus measures.

 More than half of economists polled by Reuters now expect the ECB to extend its bond-buying quantitative easing (QE) scheme beyond its scheduled end in September 2016.